QUALITY IMPROVEMENT POLICY

 5.2 The College Commitment to Employers is made available on the College’s Employer Services website and through its Employer Services staff and Assessors.

-5.3 The process of quality control requires curriculum, tutorial support and support staff teams to meet on a regular basis to review their work, set standards and monitor user and learner perceptions and achievements.
+5.3 The process of quality control requires curriculum, tutorial support and support staff teams to meet on a regular basis to review their work, set standards and monitor user and student perceptions and achievements.

 5.4 Quality control will be carried out against agreed criteria which will incorporate performance indicators.
 On University accredited courses, quality control will be carried out against the criteria agreed with the University.